 1. Assistant Professor: A faculty member, hired at the instructor level, who completes the earned doctorate or appropriate terminal degree may apply for promotion to the rank of assistant professor.

-1. outstanding service to the University (outside departmental duties) which significantly contributes to the general academic welfare or which reflects prestige upon the University (special assignments, representation of the University, initiative in special projects or events, grants, recruitment and retention of students); and,
+1. Outstanding service to the University (outside departmental duties) that significantly contributes to the general academic welfare or which reflects prestige upon the University (special assignments, representation of the University, initiative in special projects or events, grants, recruitment and retention of students); and,

-2. demonstrated record of publication; sustained research; professional recognition or awards; holding of offices or committee assignments in professional organizations are factors which may be considered.
+2. Demonstrated publication record, sustained research, professional recognition or awards, and holding of offices or committee assignments in professional organizations may be considered.
 Consideration for promotion and tenure will be given to teacher education faculty and other appropriate faculty providing in-service training and workshops for public school personnel and for time spent in collaboration and consultation with public school teachers.

 2. Eligibility for Tenure

-1. At the beginning of the sixth year of full-time, university teaching (up to two years may be at other universities), full-time, tenure-track members of the faculty must seek tenure.
+1. At the beginning of the sixth year of full-time university teaching (up to two years may be at other universities), full-time, tenure-track faculty members must seek tenure.
 (Teaching at the rank of preceptor/lecturer, below the post-secondary level, or as a graduate student will not be considered applicable toward the tenure clock.)
 If extenuating circumstances exist, a faculty member may request to delay the application for tenure for a maximum of three (3) years.
-If granted by the Provost, the extension of one to three years will not affect the faculty member’s tenure process.
+If granted by the Provost, extending one to three years will not affect the faculty member’s tenure process.
 Any exceptions to these requirements must be approved by the Provost.

 2. Tenure may be granted to a full-time, tenure-track faculty member who has a terminal degree in the assigned teaching area or area of discipline, who has a record of quality performance while at Limestone University, and who meets all other requirements.
 A professor who demonstrates quality is one who, among other positive qualities, demonstrates integrity and respect for students, colleagues, their professional discipline, and the institution.
 Faculty seeking tenure must recognize students as unique individuals with the potential for growth.

-3. If the faculty member fails to apply for tenure during this period or before (if allowed years of service at another institution of higher education), the faculty member may request to move to a process of annual appointment.
+3. If the faculty member fails to apply for tenure during this period or before (if allowed years of service at another institution of higher education), the faculty member may request to move to an annual appointment process.
 Under such circumstances or through the formal denial of tenure, the University has the right either to deny the issuance of further contracts or elect to issue annual contracts.

 4. The granting of tenure is not automatic.
-Tenure is granted by the Board of Trustees upon the recommendation from the department chair, the dean or unit director, the Committee on Faculty Development, the Provost, and the President.
+Tenure is granted by the Board of Trustees upon the recommendation from the Dean or unit director, the Committee on Faculty Development, the Provost, and the President.
 The recipient will be notified of the decision in writing with a written explanation supporting the decision.
 Even though University policy does not automatically grant tenure after a period of seven (6) years, it reserves the right to award one-year contracts.

 1. The faculty member’s portfolio must include: